Brilliance0nly/Brilliance0nly.github.io/README.md

 - By default there is no password so you can just login , but the first administrator task is to set a root password
 - Configure your settings

-You can run it in a Virtual MAchine as well
+You can run it in a Virtual Machine as well